 However, if the employee is not receiving wages but would have been working for extra income if not disabled (such as teaching summer school classes, tutoring, or other secondary job), then the employee may be eligible for benefits to replace the additional income.

 Yes.
 Elective and cosmetic surgeries are covered by Disability Insurance.
-Your physician/practitioner must certify that you are unable to do your normal or usual job duties because of the surgery.
+Your licensed health professional must certify that you are unable to do your normal or usual job duties because of the surgery.

 Vacation Pay: Yes, you can receive Disability Insurance (DI) benefits at the same time.